vettom/vettom.github.io/docs/Reference/Certification/DB-storege.md

 - DataOwner  : Metadata as well
 - jobUser  : Run jobs
-- user  : Make use of data, run jobs etc
+- user  : Make use of data, run jobs etc INFORMATION_SCHEMA views in BigQuery provide metadata about your BigQuery resources, including datasets, jobs, and tables

 ## Bigtable
 No SQL wide-column DB optimized for heavy read and write.
 Handles huge data volumes with low latency